September 1 2017, SCOPE

 Along with oil painting, contemporary art is an exotic as well.
 If you use somebody's IP (Intellectual Property), you must respect his/her habits, custom and preferences.
 You have to understand its context, so as not to make a fool of yourself.
 Being modesty is not a bad thing.
 First come, first served.
 We need more veneration as well as education.

-Scope: Even the voice of ink panting is in our own hands, its influence is still very limited.
-It's difficult to establish a real equal dialogue with the West, and an evaluation system of ink painting has never been set up successfully.
+Scope: Even the authoritative voice of ink panting is in our own hands, its influence is still very limited.
+It's difficult to establish a real equal dialogue with the West, and in the meantime, an evaluation system of ink painting has never been set up successfully.
 What do you think could be the reason for these?

 Zhu: It's the different values.
 Values and theory system recognized by an artist is the basis of any form of art.
 Art is never a nonsense play.
 Our contemporary art looks ugly and poor because we are only imitating the surface, but never going deep down to the reasons.
 Our artists are seldom able to understand these values, thus some artworks looks so awful that even the artist himself is dumbfounding.
 How can we establish a dialogue based on imitation?
 It's like a primary school student tries to have an in-depth conversation with a university professor, not to mention the equal dialogue.